 Day 3: Golden Circle

-Today you’ll explore one of the most geothermally-active areas in Iceland.
-In fact, you’ll start the day right where sulfur steam and hot water gush up out of the earth: Geysers.
+Today, you’ll explore one of the most geothermally active areas in Iceland.
+You’ll start the day right where sulfur steam and hot water gush up out of the earth: Geysers.
 The more active geyser in the area is called Strokkur, and it erupts every 6-10 minutes at a height of about 20 meters.
 After getting your share of geothermal oddities, head to Gullfoss, a huge, two-tiered waterfall that will take your breath away with its beauty and power.

-Not far from Gullfoss there’s another beauty that for some reason is often overlooked by tourists: Faxi waterfall.
-Personally, I think it’s a great spot to enjoy a small but beautiful fall in a peaceful landscape.
+Not far from Gullfoss, there’s another beauty often overlooked by tourists: Faxi waterfall.
+I think it’s a great spot to enjoy a small but beautiful fall in a peaceful landscape.

-From Faxi, it’s about a half-hour to the spectacular volcanic crater know as Kerið.
-I mean, a blue lake is always good, but a blue lake inside a volcanic crater is simply better!
+From Faxi, it’s about a half-hour to the spectacular volcanic crater known as Kerið.
 If the light is right, you’ll get to see a striking contrast between the reddish volcanic rocks and the opaque turquoise waters that fill this huge caldera.

 If you’re looking for an unusual snack, not far from Kerið you’ll find Friðheimar, a geothermally heated greenhouse that only grows one thing: tomatoes.
-Besides checking the beautiful greenhouse and the cute little Icelandic horses that live on the farm, I strongly suggest you hit up the restaurant.
-As you can imagine, it serves two things: tomato soup and bloody marys.
+Besides checking the beautiful greenhouse and the cute Icelandic horses that live on the farm, I strongly suggest you hit up the restaurant.
+As you can imagine, it serves two things: tomato soup and Bloody Marys.

-Where to spend the night: as far East as possible, ideally around Skaftafell, but in alternative try to make it to the tiny town of Skaftárhreppur.
+Where to spend the night: as far East as possible, ideally around Skaftafell.

 Total driving time today: 4 hours if you make it as far as Skaftárhreppur

-On day 4 of your 7 day Iceland itinerary, you’re going to hike a glacier.
-Yes, I’m dead serious!
+On day 4 of your 7-day Iceland itinerary, you’re going to hike a glacier.
 Specifically, you’ll head over to the Skaftafell Terminal Tour, which is where most of the Skaftafell glacier tours depart.
-You can check out this article to read about my experience, the equipment I was provided with and the tour company I chose.
-There are plenty of options online, but make sure to book your tour quite in advance, as the best ones sell out super-fast.
-Most hiking tours can last up to 3 or 5 hours, and I strongly recommend to take the longer ones to maximize your experience.
+You can check out this article to read about my experience.
+There are plenty of options out there, but make sure to book your tour quite in advance, as the best ones sell out super-fast.
+Most hiking tours can last up to 3 or 5 hours, and I strongly recommend taking the longer ones to maximise your experience.

 After your glacier hiking adventure, head to the famous Diamond Beach.
 As the name vaguely suggests, Diamond Beach is a strip of black sand where shimmering ice chunks wash up from the nearby Jökulsárlón glacier after their slow migration to the ocean.
 It’s a surreal landscape, probably one of the most unusual places you’ll ever see in your life.
 Right across the parking area, you’ll also find the famous Glacier Lagoon, a beautiful lagoon set between the Jökulsárlón glacier and the sea that is full of floating icebergs.